Mikiyas34/codecraft-client/CONTRIBUTING.md

 6. **Push Your Changes:** Push your changes to your forked repository on GitHub using the `git push` command.
 This will make your changes visible to others and ready for review.

-7. **Submit a Pull Request:** Finally, submit a pull request (PR) to the main Gemstone repository.
+7. **Submit a Pull Request:** Finally, submit a pull request (PR) to the main Codecraft repository.
 In your PR, provide a clear description of the changes you've made and any relevant context.
 Our team will review your contribution and provide feedback if needed.

 ### Code Guidelines: